lawrencegripper/goazurelocking/README.md

 - PanicOnLostLock: If a lock is lost before being `unlocked` go will panic
 - AutoRenewLocks: Once obtained a lock will be renewed until `unlocked`
-- UnlockWhenContextCancelled: If the context used is canceled a new context is created and an unlock will be attempted
+- UnlockWhenContextCancelled: If the context used is canceled a temporary context is created and an unlock will be attempted.
+The temporary context is allowed 5sec to complete.
 - RetryObtainingLock: If the lock is held elsewhere the `Lock` func will retry acquiring it for 10x the `LockTTL`

 You can create your own and pass them into the `NewLockInstance`.
 Beware, when you pass in a behavior all default behaviors are ignored.